 3 The AEP Ohio operating companies, Columbus Southern Power Company ("CSP") and Ohio Power Company ("OP") merged, effective December 31, 2011, with Ohio Power Company as the surviving entity.
 See Case No. 10-2376-EL-UNC, et al. (Entry, March 7, 2012).
-Although CSP and OP have merged, the former CSP customers continue to be subject to a separate rate schedule, including a separate USF rider, as are the customers that were served by OP prior to the merger.
-OSDA will propose separate USF rider rates for these two customer groups based on a revenue requirement specific to each respective customer group.

-the extent that these payments are applied to outstanding PIPP arrearages over the same period.
+Although CSP and OP have merged, the former CSP customers have continued to be subject to a separate rate schedule, including a separate USF rider, as are the customers that were served by OP prior to the merger.
+OSDA traditionally has proposed separate USF rider rates for these two customer groups based on a revenue requirement specific to each respective customer group.
+The underlying basis for separate USF rider rates was projected to be eliminated on or about December 2018.
+See Case No. 15-1046-EL-USF, NOI Opinion and Order (October 28, 2015) at 21-22.
+Upon documentation that the basis has been eliminated, and with Commission concurrence, ODSA will consider a unified USF rider rate for OP and CSP customers, customers and all payments made on behalf of PIPP customers, including agency payments, to the extent that these payments are applied to outstanding PIPP arrearages over the same period.
 This methodology for determining the cost of PIPP is identical to the methodology approved in Case Nos.
-11-3223-EL-USF, 12-1719-EL-USF, 13-1296-EL-USF, 14-1002-EL-USF, 15-1046-EL-USF and 16-1223-EL-USF.
+11-3223-EL-USF, 12-1719-EL-USF, 13-1296-EL-USF, 14-1002-EL-USF, 15-1046-EL-USF, 16-1223-EL-USF and 17-1377-EL-USF.

-In calculating the cost of PIPP, ODSA will utilize actual data available through August 2017, and projected data, based on the actual September-December 2016 experience, for the remaining months of the test period.
+In calculating the cost of PIPP, ODSA will utilize actual data available through August 2018, and projected data, based on the actual September-December 2017 experience, for the remaining months of the test period.
 If the timing permits, ODSA will file an amended application to incorporate additional actual test-period data that becomes available subsequent to the preparation of the initial application.

 As in prior cases, ODSA will propose adjustments to the test-period cost of PIPP to annualize the impact of EDU rate changes that take effect during the test period, as well as any known post-test period EDU rate changes that will affect the cost of PIPP during the 2018 collection period.
 In addition, as in Case Nos.
-09-463-EL-UNC, 10-725-EL-USF, 11-3223-EL-USF, 12-1719-EL-USF, 13-1296-EL-USF, 14-1002-EL-USF, 15-1046-EL-USF and 16-1223-EL-USF, ODSA will propose an adjustment to capture the impact of the anticipated change in PIPP enrollment on the cost of PIPP during the during the 2018 collection period.
-The projected 2018 PIPP enrollment will be based on an analysis of the historical and most recent changes in PIPP enrollment to reflect enrollment trends.
+09-463-EL-UNC, 10-725-EL-USF, 11-3223-EL-USF, 12-1719-EL-USF, 13-1296-EL-USF, 14-1002-EL-USF, 15-1046-EL-USF, 16-1223-EL-USF and 17-1377-EL-USF, ODSA will propose an adjustment to capture the impact of the anticipated change in PIPP enrollment on the cost of PIPP during the during the 2019 collection period.
+The projected 2019 PIPP enrollment will be based on an analysis of the historical and most recent changes in PIPP enrollment to reflect enrollment trends.